k1r1L/interactive-content/01-Exam/01-Problem-01.md

 ## Description
 It is hot and sunny outside so Softuni training team decides to organize a workday by the swimming pool.

-Your task is to write a program that calculates the amount that should be paid.
+Your test is to write a program that calculates the amount that should be paid.

 Entrance fee must be paid for every single person.